thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

 In Preferences, Themes: orbit-claws.

-In Preferences, Other, Miscellaneous : Confirm on exit.
+In Preferences, Other, Miscellaneous: Confirm on exit.

+In Preferences, Message View, External Programs: Uncheck "Use system defaults when possible".
+Enter external programs as follows:

+* Web browser: firefox '%s'

+* Text editor: gvim '%s'

+* Command for 'Display as text': gvim '%s'

 GIMP